These 5 Summer Activities Will Keep Your Kids Happy

-Summer days with my kids can sometimes feel long and cranky, and when that happens, I know it’s time to bring out something calm, cool, and fun.
+Summer days with my kids can sometimes feel long and cranky, and when that happens, I just know it’s time to bring out something cool and fun.
+These 5 summer activities were super fun for my kids, because they spent almost an hour playing ,which, in my opinion, is a pretty good attention span considering their age.

 This post contains affiliate links.
 As an Amazon Associate, I may earn a small commission at no extra cost to you.
 Thanks for supporting 3craftmama!